-Garrett B Posted November 19, 2020 Share Posted November 19, 2020 Can the ability to have the log format of JSON (Key Value Pair)/Leaf be added to password state when setting up forwarding to a remote syslog server?
+Garrett B Posted November 19, 2020 Posted November 19, 2020 Can the ability to have the log format of JSON (Key Value Pair)/Leaf be added to password state when setting up forwarding to a remote syslog server?
 This would assist with building alerting and correlation around password state activity in a SIEM.
 Currently the log format varies so much and it makes it difficult to extract our field such as: source user, event type, action, resource accessed.
-MarkusR and YawnBros 2 Link to comment Share on other sites More sharing options...
+YawnBros and MarkusR 2

-rookie Posted January 31, 2022 Share Posted January 31, 2022 Hello, is there any progress on this topic yet?
+rookie Posted January 31, 2022 Posted January 31, 2022 Hello, is there any progress on this topic yet?
 We also need the possibility to forward the syslog messages to a SIEM in a structured way.
 Currently there is only one ID (110) for all events and the sent text has no clear structure, which makes it cumbersome to filter out the needed information.
 So far, only the description from the passwordstate audit log is sent along, which we have to edit via regex to get the desired information.
 Best regards.
-Link to comment Share on other sites More sharing options...

-support Posted January 31, 2022 Share Posted January 31, 2022 Hello, Unfortunately there has been no progress on this, as there has not been any customers voting on this feature so far.
+support Posted January 31, 2022 Posted January 31, 2022 Hello, Unfortunately there has been no progress on this, as there has not been any customers voting on this feature so far.
 Could you be specific about the data you wish to send across, and it what format?
-Thanks Click Studios Link to comment Share on other sites More sharing options...
+Thanks Click Studios

-support Posted February 25, 2022 Share Posted February 25, 2022 Thanks for the feedback John.
+support Posted February 25, 2022 Posted February 25, 2022 Thanks for the feedback John.
 With your requirements, that would be quite a large redesign of our auditing feature, as we do not store most of this data in the Auditing table, with some of it being combined in the Description field.
 We appreciate the feedback though.
-Regards Click Studios Link to comment Share on other sites More sharing options...
+Regards Click Studios

-ncrand Posted July 29, 2022 Share Posted July 29, 2022 Just wanted to add my support for the addition of this feature.
+ncrand Posted July 29, 2022 Posted July 29, 2022 Just wanted to add my support for the addition of this feature.
 I undertand it would be a large re-design of the way logs are generated, however as others have mentioned, it's very difficult to parse these messages with RegEx in order to get useful data out of them and at least giving the option of generating the messages using a common format (like CEF or LEEF) would make things much easier from an auditing perspective.
-Link to comment Share on other sites More sharing options...

-kokosmasse Posted September 13, 2022 Share Posted September 13, 2022 Add my support to this.
+kokosmasse Posted September 13, 2022 Posted September 13, 2022 Add my support to this.
 We are trying to send logs to SIEM to categorize and trigger alarms when certain actions happen.
 This is not working with todays format of the logs.
 I think this might be a major issue as SIEM and compliance is getting more important in todays threat landscape.
-Link to comment Share on other sites More sharing options...

-YawnBros Posted January 23, 2023 Share Posted January 23, 2023 Would also like to add my support for this.
+YawnBros Posted January 23, 2023 Posted January 23, 2023 Would also like to add my support for this.
 For a security centric product like this, SIEM integration should be seen as essential.
-Link to comment Share on other sites More sharing options...

-Goossens Posted October 13, 2023 Share Posted October 13, 2023 +1 We have also started sending PasswordState's log data to a SIEM.
+Goossens Posted October 13, 2023 Posted October 13, 2023 +1 We have also started sending PasswordState's log data to a SIEM.
 Given PasswordState's support for sending log data to a syslog server, I assumed that the syslog standard would be followed.
 But, unfortunately, we observe that the data sent over TCP does not comply to RFC 6587 section 3.4, nor does it comply to RFC 5424 section 6.
 Besides, a more structured log format would be much appreciated, using a modern standard, as described by JohnB above.
 Thank you.
-Link to comment Share on other sites More sharing options...

-Philipp Posted November 23, 2023 Share Posted November 23, 2023 +1 We are facing the same issue while trying to import the logs to a SIEM.
+Philipp Posted November 23, 2023 Posted November 23, 2023 +1 We are facing the same issue while trying to import the logs to a SIEM.
 A structured format would be so helpful.
 Parsing each syslog entry is quite exhausting 😉 Especially or as a minimum a categorization of the event similar to the Audit Log in pwdstate would be really appreciated.
 Passwordstate belongs to the category of security relevant systems and really should offer a modern and state-of-the-art interface to other Security Tools like a SIEM.
-Thanks Link to comment Share on other sites More sharing options...
+Thanks

-YawnBros Posted January 30 Share Posted January 30 Hi, any progress on this topic as there's been an additional 10 requests for this?
-Link to comment Share on other sites More sharing options...
+YawnBros Posted January 30, 2024 Posted January 30, 2024 Hi, any progress on this topic as there's been an additional 10 requests for this?

-support Posted February 28 Share Posted February 28 Hi All, no progress has bene made on this yet, due to developing our next major build Passwordstate 10.
+support Posted February 28, 2024 Posted February 28, 2024 Hi All, no progress has bene made on this yet, due to developing our next major build Passwordstate 10.
 We hope to address it as soon as we can.
-Link to comment Share on other sites More sharing options...

-Jeremiah Posted May 30 Share Posted May 30 +1 Even getting the same fields as the audit section of passwordstate into our SIEM would be great.
-Link to comment Share on other sites More sharing options...
+Jeremiah Posted May 30, 2024 Posted May 30, 2024 +1 Even getting the same fields as the audit section of passwordstate into our SIEM would be great.

 Recommended Posts